-- The VEN agent configuration defines telemetry values (data points) that can be reported to the VTN. - The VEN agent maintains a persistent record of telemetry values over time. - Other VOLTTRON agents are expected to call report_telemetry() to supply the VEN agent with a regular stream of telemetry values for reporting. - Other VOLTTRON agents can receive notification of changes in telemetry reporting requirements by subscribing to publication of telemetry parameters.
+- The VEN agent configuration defines telemetry values (data points) that can be reported to the VTN. - Other VOLTTRON agents are expected to call add_report_capability() to supply the VEN agent with a regular stream of telemetry values for reporting. - Other VOLTTRON agents can receive notification of changes in telemetry reporting requirements by subscribing to publication of telemetry parameters.